Recoskie/Fl64/docs/Examples.md

   <br /><br />

   Changing the number of digits we use in a number system changes what is divisible between the number of digits.

-  <br /><br />

-  However, even base three has the following indivisible values.
+In base three we count till 2 and carry to 10 which is 3 in value.
+This means the last value before the next place value is 2 and anything divided by 2 will not divide.
+Also anything divided by 22, or 222 in base three will not divide and will repeat across the number forever.

   <br /><br />